IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 ```

 #### Establishes an open connection to an EzNoSQL database
 Opens an EzNoSQL database by establishing a connection between the user's task and the database.
-Additionally, the `znsq_open()` API establishes the optional parameters to be used on behalf of this connection, such as read integrity, lock timeout, auto commit, read only, write force, and read access direction for the primary index:
+Each connection allows for 1024 concurrent read/write requests.
+Additionally, the `znsq_open()` API establishes the optional parameters to be used on behalf of this connection, such as read integrity, lock timeout, auto commit, read only, write force, and read access direction for the primary index.

 Additional connections can be established as needed by the same user task, or other tasks executing across the sysplex.
 Additional connections allow for  the use of different options, or to load balance the workload across different processors.
 A successful open generates a connection token which must be provided on other APIs for reading and writing to the database.

 #### Parameters